 The upcoming Rugby World Cup is a great chance to integrate a high-interest topic into your classroom program.
 Keep reading to learn more about Rugby World Cup activities you could use in your classroom.
 Rugby World Cup Activities The 2019 Rugby World Cup, hosted by Japan, will be watched by an audience of millions, and no doubt is already a topic of great excitement for

 Te Wiki o te Reo Māori – Maori Language Week is in Week 9 this term: the 14th to the 20th Mahuru/September 2020.
 I’ve put together this blog post to highlight free and low-cost resources to use during this week (and hopefully all year!).
 There are many free and low-cost resources available; learning and promoting te reo Māori does not need to break the bank.
 The

 Kia orana!
 I’ve put together this blog post to highlight Cook Islands Language Week Activities.
 Read on to gather some ideas for bringing the language and culture of the Cook Islands into your classroom this August.
-Cook Islands Language Week: Te ‘epetoma o te reo Māori Kūki ‘Āirani runs from Sunday, August 4th until Saturday, August 10th.
-Did you know there are three different languages
+Cook Islands Language Week: Te ‘epetoma o te reo Māori Kūki ‘Āirani runs from Sunday 2 August – Saturday 8 August, 2020.
+Did you know there are three different

 ANZAC Day, held on April 25th each year, is an important event for both Australian and New Zealanders.
 We teach this integral part of our collective history in classrooms at all levels, which makes finding interesting and creative ways to teach this topic even more important.
 Keep reading to find some great Anzac Day teaching ideas to help you bring the story of the ANZACs